CalyxOS/calyxos.org/pages/docs/guide/security/network-activity.md

 </tr>
 <tr>
   <td>supl.google.com</td>
-  <td>SUPL is an assistive GPS (A-GPS) service that allows the device to much more quickly get a GPS lock.
-Currently, the request for GPS satellite information that CalyxOS makes to Google servers typically includes the device's IMSI or phone number (over TLS).
-We are looking at alternatives to Google's SUPL service.</td>
+  <td>SUPL is an optional assistive GPS (A-GPS) service that allows the device to much more quickly get a GPS lock.
+When turned on, the request for GPS satellite information that CalyxOS makes to Google servers utilizes TLS and does not include IMSI or phone number information except during emergency calls.</td>
 </tr>
 <tr>
   <td>remoteprovisioning.googleapis.com</td>